lunim00/graph_project/README.md

   - [How to use it](#how-to-use-it)

 ## About the project
+This project was developed in the course PA1414 given at Blekinge Institute of Technology.
+The objective of the project was to be able to determine the nodes that could be reached in a temporal network using the independent cascade model.

 ## Prerequisites
 To be able to compile this project the following prerequisites are needed: